Beszt/ng-ultimate-base/README.md

 - `user/image:X.Y.Z` (from the workflow input)
 - `user/image:latest`

-If the secrets are missing **or** the Docker option is left unchecked the workflow skips container publishing and still produces the ZIP artifact and GitHub Release.
+If the Docker option is left unchecked the workflow skips container publishing and still produces the ZIP artifact and GitHub Release.
+When the option is enabled the workflow requires the Docker Hub secrets and aborts the release if building/pushing the image fails.

 ---